 Anyone can be a victim of rape or sexual assault, no matter what age they are and regardless of whether they are male or female.

-Who commits rape and sexual assault?
+People who commits rape and sexual assault

 Rapes and sexual assaults can be committed by someone the victim knows.
 That includes members of their family or an acquaintance.